Paul Frees: Career

-Unlike many voice actors who did most of their work for one studio, Frees worked extensively with at least nine of the major animation production companies of the 20th century: Walt Disney Productions, Warner Bros.
+Frees worked extensively with at least nine of the major animation production companies of the 20th century: Walt Disney Productions, Warner Bros.
 Cartoons, Walter Lantz Productions, UPA, Hanna-Barbera Productions, Filmation, Metro-Goldwyn-Mayer, DePatie-Freleng Enterprises, Jay Ward Productions, Rankin/Bass, and Ruby-Spears.

 Disney

-Some of Frees' most memorable voices were for various Disney projects.
+Some of Frees's most memorable voices were for various Disney projects.
 Frees voiced Disney's Professor Ludwig Von Drake in 18 episodes of the Disney anthology television series, beginning with the first episode of the newly renamed Walt Disney's Wonderful World of Color on September 24, 1961.
 The character also appeared on many Disneyland Records.
 Von Drake's introductory cartoon, An Adventure in Color, featured "The Spectrum Song", sung by Frees as Von Drake.
 A different Frees recording of this song appeared on a children's record, and was later reissued on CD.

-In addition to voicing characters, Frees narrated a number of Disney cartoons, including the Disney educational short film Donald Duck in Mathmagic Land.
+In addition to voicing characters, Frees narrated a number of Disney cartoons, including the Disney educational short film Donald in Mathmagic Land.
 This short originally aired in the same television episode as Von Drake's first appearance.

 Frees also provided voices for numerous characters at Disney parks.
-He voiced the unseen "Ghost Host", or narrator, at both the Haunted Mansion Attraction and Adventure Thru Innerspace (now Star Tours) at Disneyland and Walt Disney World.
+He voiced the unseen "Ghost Host" at Haunted Mansion Attraction at Disneyland and Walt Disney World.

-For the Pirates of the Caribbean, Frees recorded the ghost voice saying the iconic "Dead Men Tell No Tales" used in the ride, as well as lending his voice to several audio-animatronic pirates, including the Auctioneer, Magistrate Carlos, and the "Pooped Pirate" in the ride.
-Disney eventually issued limited edition compact discs commemorating the two rides, featuring some outtakes and unused audio tracks by Frees and others.
-Frees also provided narration for the Tomorrowland attraction Adventure Thru Inner Space (1967–1985) and the original Great Moments with Mr. Lincoln.
-Audio clips from the attractions in Frees's distinctive voice have even appeared in fireworks shows at Disneyland.
+For the Pirates of the Caribbean, Frees recorded the ghost voice saying the iconic "dead men tell no tales" used in the ride, as well as lending his voice to several audio-animatronic characters, including the Auctioneer, Magistrate Carlos, and the "Pooped Pirate" in the ride.
+Disney eventually issued limited edition compact discs commemorating The Haunted Mansion and Pirates of the Caribbean, featuring some outtakes and unused audio tracks by Frees and others.
+Frees also provided narration for the Tomorrowland attraction Adventure Thru Inner Space (1967–1985, later replaced by Star Tours) and the original Great Moments with Mr. Lincoln.
+Audio clips from the attractions in Frees's distinctive voice have been included in fireworks shows at Disneyland.

-A computer-animated singing bust in Frees's likeness appeared in the 2003 film The Haunted Mansion as a tribute.
+An animated singing bust in Frees's likeness appeared in the 2003 film The Haunted Mansion as a tribute.
 Similarly, audio recordings of Frees from the Pirates of the Caribbean attraction can be heard in Pirates of the Caribbean: At World's End in an homage to the ride.

-Frees also had a small live-action role for Disney in the 1959 film The Shaggy Dog, playing Dr. Galvin, a military psychiatrist who attempts to understand why Mr. Daniels believes a shaggy dog can uncover a spy ring and also spoke the film's opening narration.
+Frees also had a small on-camera role for Disney in the 1959 film The Shaggy Dog, playing Dr. Galvin, a police psychiatrist who attempts to understand why Mr. Daniels believes a shaggy dog can uncover a spy ring.
+He also speaks the film's opening narration.

 His other Disney credits, most of them narration for segments of the Disney anthology television series, include: